 Note: If the text takes up more than one text box, you must use the wind waker to get the text to the green arrow on the text box before the last text box before you open the chest.

-Using Cutscene Cancel while going through a door allows you to regain control with altered collision.
+Using Text Storage to interrupt the door opening cutscene with swinging doors will allow you to regain control with altered collision.
 This collision is an intensified version of Chest Storage, where it is possible to climb steep slopes like with Chest Storage, but it is also possible to walk through most walls and objects.
 Some objects, such as the tree's on the path to Forest of Fairies on Outset, cannot be walked through.
 While in Door Cancel, the screen will fade out to either black or white.
 While pausing or opening the map, you regain visibility for a moment.
 The HUD still remains visible, so it is also possible to navigate with the mini-map.

 The video below uses a wireframe hack to show what is happening while the screen is black: